flaneurette/OpenShop/README.md

 <a name="Requirements"></a>

 # Requirements
-- PHP 5.6+ (the higher the better) PHP 8 is supported, but might not be optimized.
+- PHP 5.6+ (the higher the better) PHP 8 is supported!
 - PHP extensions (the installer will check on them and prompt for missing extensions)
 - Sendmail or Postfix
 - Server module: (Apache) mod_rewrite for .htaccess functionalities.
 The .htaccess is written dynamically upon installing.
 By default, a standard .htaccess is present.